mrthomaslb/AO-QPM-SHG-Analysis/README.md

 - check for unnecessary code and remove
 - add first row with the actual wavelengths for ease of use (may not make sense as it would require removing the first element when loading data into a program

+##STACKED PLOT.PY

+###How to Use

+Currently, this program does everything for you, as long as the correct saved lineouts are in the same folder.
+It displays a stacked graph of several lineouts at different beam ratios.

+###Potential Improvements

+- make more adaptable for different saved files

 ##WATERFALL GRAPH.PY

 ###How to Use